Edgardo Ramos: Controversies

 Ramos came under ethical scrutiny for allegedly violating the Judicial Code of Conduct by failing to disclose financial conflicts of interests in matters he presided over.
 In September 2021, the Wall Street Journal published an article reporting that more than 131 federal judges had violated their ethical obligations by presiding over matters where they had a financial interest.
-Ramos was prominently highlighted in the Wall Street Journal piece for presiding over a lawsuit between Exxon Mobil and TIG Insurance Co. over a pollution dispute, while he owned upwards of $50,000 of Exxon stock.
-Ramos ruled in favor of Exxon Mobil, ordering TIG Insurance Co. to pay Exxon Mobil $28 million in damages as well as $8 million in interest.
+Ramos was prominently highlighted in the Wall Street Journal piece for presiding over a lawsuit between ExxonMobil and TIG Insurance Co. over a pollution dispute, while he owned upwards of $50,000 of ExxonMobil stock.
+Ramos ruled in favor of ExxonMobil, ordering TIG Insurance Co. to pay ExxonMobil $28 million in damages as well as $8 million in interest.

 Ramos again came under controversy in March 2022, when he failed to disclose a financial interest in a case he was presiding over.
 Investors had sued major banks, including Barclays and HSBC, accusing them of rigging the foreign bond market.
 Ramos dismissed the investors' complaint.
 It was later revealed that he held stock in one of the defendant banks.
 He subsequently recused himself from the matter, which was taken over by Judge Valerie E. Caproni; she reconsidered the dismissal of the investors' complaint against the banks and allowed the case to proceed.